Skip to main content

 Athens/Elberton

-“2024 was a solid year of growth, especially in loans, with $23 million in new loan production—an achievement that reflects the hard work and dedication of our team.
-As we step into 2025, the Athens team is starting strong with over $150 million in assets, setting the stage for an outstanding year.
-With a continued focus on growing loans and deposits—specifically strengthening core deposits—we’re excited about the opportunities ahead and look forward to making 2025 our best year yet!”
+2025 was a solid year of growth, especially in loans, with $21 million in new loan production and over $18 million in growth.
+It was an achievement that reflects the hard work and dedication of our team.
+As we step into 2026, the Athens team is starting strong with over $160 million in assets, setting the stage for an outstanding year.
+With a continued focus on growing loans and deposits, specifically strengthening core deposits, we’re excited about the opportunities ahead and look forward to making 2026 our best year yet!

 Phillip Edwards